ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 that log entry.

-Applications are primarily able to manage the privacy of their data in KT by enforcing access control policies on the basic operations performed by clients, as discussed in {{protocol-overview}}.
+Applications are primarily able to manage the privacy of their data in KT by enforcing access control policies on the basic operations performed by users, as discussed in {{protocol-overview}}.
 For example if two users aren't friends, an application can block these users from searching for each other's lookup keys.
 This prevents the two users from learning about each other's existence.
 If